mydrive/capistrano-deploytags/README.md

 set :no_deploytags, true
 ```

-You can also set this from the command line at any time with `-S no_deploytags`.
+You can also set this from the command line at any time with `-S no_deploytags=true`.

 *NOTE:* this will disable the use of the plugin's functionality entirely for
 that stage.
 The tasks will run, but will do nothing.
 This means that tasks that